-Below is my list of what I consider the best books about commodities.
+Below is my list of what I consider the best books about commodities, economics and psychology.
 My list covers everything from trading them, to commodity specific books, to insights into key players in the industry and more general reference books.
 This page will be a live page so I’ll be adding reviews as I go.
 Got a book you can recommend then send me a tweet @PeterSainsbury7.